Can We Remove the Square-Root in Adaptive Gradient Methods? A Second-Order Perspective: Matrix Adaptive Methods

 In contrast, we consider a structural reparameterization of the inverse covariance $\vS=\vS_C \otimes \vS_K$ as the preconditioner and perform NGD to update $\vS_C$ and $\vS_K$.
-In our approach, we treat a curvature approximation, such as the gradient outer product $\vH$, as a partial derivative and use it to update $\vS_C$ and $\vS_K$ by the chain rule.
-By doing so, we do not require the approximation $\vH$ to have the same structure as the preconditioner $\vS$.
-Thus, we decouple the preconditioner $\vS$ from a curvature approximation $\vH$ without introducing the approximation for $\vH$ in Shampoo.
-This allows us to obtain a square-root-free update scheme.
+We treat a curvature approximation $\mathcal{H}$, such as the gradient outer product $\vH$, as a partial derivative and use it to update $\vS_C$ and $\vS_K$ by the chain rule.
+We do not require the approximation $\mathcal{H}$ to have the same structure as the preconditioner $\vS$.
+Thus, we decouple the preconditioner from the curvature approximation.
+Notably, our approach is root-free and does not require $\mathcal{H}$ to be an outer product---a key assumption of Shampoo.
+For example, we can use other inexpensive approximations $\mathcal{H}$ such as KFAC \cite{martens2015optimizing}.